aerickt/lapwing-for-beginners/src/Chapter-13.md

 #### Examples: as a root word + suffix

-In these words, the suffix is used to "modify" a root word.
+In these words, the suffix is used to modify a root word.

 * basement `PWAEUS/-PLT`
 * movement `PHAOUF/-PLT`